 Encumbrances - Encumbrance accounting is utilized by City funds in the normal course of operations for purchase orders and contract related expenditures.
 An encumbrance is a reserve on the available spending authority due to a commitment for a future expenditure and does not represent a liability.
-Encumbrances outstanding at year end appear as a reserve to the fund balance and as the equivalent of expenditures on the budgetary comparison in order to demonstrate legal compliance.
+Encumbrances outstanding at year end appear as an assigned, committed, or restricted fund balance and as the equivalent of expenditures on the budgetary comparison in order to demonstrate legal compliance.
 This encumbrance authority is carried forward to the next fiscal year and is reported in the "Revised Budget" amount for budgetary comparisons.
-If the actual expenditures are less than the amount encumbered, the excess reserve is closed to the unreserved fund balance.
+If the actual expenditures are less than the amount encumbered in the general fund, the excess is closed to the unassigned fund balance.